Polovni/Portfolio/README.md

 ## Home

-My name is [Luka Polović], and I'm a passionate web developer with a focus on [full-stack development].
+My name is Luka Polović, and I'm a passionate web developer with a focus on Full-stack development.
 This portfolio is a representation of my journey, projects, and skills in the world of web development.

 ## Projects